rclarsfull/ImageLight/README.md

 - **Label on every x Value in Scale** defines which numbers will be shown in the Legend on the right.
 It shows every value that is divided by x and has no remaining number.
 - **Max Candela** defines the highest value for which your ANN (Artificial Neural Network) was trained.
+- **Exposure Time Trained** defines the exposure time you used in you training Images as you trained the artififcal network.
+- **Exposure Time Image** defines the exposure time used in the Images you want to take Messurments from.
+(Use with caution!!
+Make sure that your network ist trained for the modified luminance.
+The app calculates modifieres for candala  based on the relation betwean the exposuretimes. `(EXPOSURE_TIME_TRAINED/EXPOSURE_TIME_IMAGE) * candela`)
 - **IP Address** defines the address where your server runs.
 When it runs locally, enter "127.0.0.1".
 - **Port** defines the port on which the server runs.
 - **Timeout** specifies how many milliseconds the client waits for a response from the server.